A Word From Our Director....

 The Interchange Institute

-Dr. Copeland has written several books on topics of families and transition (Studying Families, Sage 1991, and Separating Together, 1997), and has authored over 60 research articles, chapters, and professional presentations.
-She has also written extensively, through The Interchange Institute, for people moving into or out of the United States, including Newcomer's Almanac, a newsletter for international newcomers to the United States published monthly since 1994, Understanding American Schools, Global Baby, A Smooth Beginning, and other support materials.
+Dr. Copeland has written several books on topics of families and transition (Studying Families, Sage 1991, and Separating Together, 1997), and has authored over 90 research articles, chapters, and professional presentations.
+She writes extensively for people moving into or out of the United States, including Newcomer's Almanac, a newsletter for international newcomers to the United States published monthly since 1994, Understanding American Schools, Global Baby, A Smooth Beginning, and other support materials.

-Dr. Copeland has directed several research studies on expatriate families’ experience, including two multinational in-depth analyses of the social, familial, and personal aspects of moving to a new country.
-Recent work focuses on the personal and family side of international short-term assignments, and on the role of one’s home – its design and layout – on one’s expatriate experience.
+Dr. Copeland has directed several research studies on expatriate families’ experience, including multinational in-depth analyses of the social, familial, and personal aspects of moving to a new country.
+Recent work focuses on the personal and family side of international short-term assignments, on the role of one’s home – its design and layout – on one’s expatriate experience, and on the challenges of moving to a country that is perceived as very similar.

 Dr. Copeland lives with her husband in Brookline, MA.